Craig O. Stewart, Ph.D., Undergraduate Studies Coordinator

 Aesthetics of continuity development in a variety of editing styles; editing techniques and post-production procedures for both videotape and double system film.
 PREREQUISITE: A minimum grade of "C" in COMM 3824, or permission of instructor.

-Production of television programming for local cable casting.
-May be repeated for a maximum of 8 semester hours; repetition will not result in a change of any grade previously given.
+Television Workshop (3).
+TV studio production.
+May be repeated for a maximum of 6 semester hours; repetition will not result in a change of any grade previously given.
 PREREQUISITE: COMM 3842 or permission of instructor.

 COMM 4842 - TV Studio Production II (4)